KerbalFrench/KSRSS/README.md

 # Compatibility

-Configs for FAR, KEX-Footprints and KSC-Switcher are included in KSRSS.
+Configs for FAR, KEX-Footprints, Sigma Binary and KSC-Switcher are included in KSRSS.

 KK configs avalaible [here](https://github.com/KerbalFrench/KK-KSRSS/releases).

 Configs for EVE and scatterer are in [KSRSSVE](https://github.com/KerbalFrench/KSRSSVE/releases).
+The lite version doesn´t require scatterer.